swapneel001/HacknRoll2021/README.md

 app-debug.apk : Android app

 demo.MOV: showing demo on user side, the device being moved in the air to simulate motion of walking, and the app is connecting to the ESP32 and waiting for a ping.
 Once the ping is sent, the emergency contact will get an sms (screenshot attached)

+sos message.jpeg: Shows SOS with co-ordinates recieved by the emergency contact